 When they had rowed three or three and a half miles, they saw Jesus approaching the boat, walking on the water; and they were terrified.
 (John 6:19 emphasis added)

 “When Jesus had finished saying these things, the crowds were amazed at His teaching, because He taught as One who had authority, and not as their teachers of the law.”
 (Matthew 7:28 emphasis added)

 Today, Jesus continues to reveal Himself in ways that people are not expecting.
-Regardless of how He approaches, He is always trying to get us to go deeper in our relationship with Him.
+Regardless of how the Lord approaches, He is always trying to get us to go deeper in our relationship with Him.
 Our natural tendencies, however, are to hold back and just do what we always do.
-There is a comfort zone that is easily developed by everyone that—if not subdued by one’s will power—will figuratively paralyze when action is in order.
+For each person, there is a comfort zone that is easily developed, and if not subdued by one’s will power, such a feeling will figuratively paralyze when action is in order.

 May our goal be to diligently protect our hearts by following in like manner the responses of Joseph and Mary to God’s commands as recorded in Scripture (with emphasis added):